There is a vital connection between the prophesied apostasy ("falling away") of the end times and the rise of

 However, most evangelical Christians have a sincere desire to help all people experience abundant life in Christ.
 They are usually active wherever people need help: providing food and shelter for the poor, drug and alcohol rehabilitation, assistance to prisoners and victims, aid to people suffering famine or disasters, comfort to the elderly, and whatever else they can do to share Christ's love.

 There is a strong movement among some evangelical groups to offer assistance for those who would like to break away from the homosexual life-style.
 Thousands have responded, accepting Christ as Savior and embracing the Bible as God's literal Word.
 A series of advertisements have chronicled some of the success stories of these people.
 They have been carefully worded, in order not to inflame anger, but to offer love and hope to those who are interested.

 Still there are people who are brutal and prejudiced.
-The recent tragic death of Matthew Shepard have caused some homosexual activists to blame these organizations for "providing an atmosphere of hate" which contributes to this violence.
+The tragic death of Matthew Shepard caused some homosexual activists to blame these organizations for "providing an atmosphere of hate" which contributes to this violence.

 The proper attitude for a Christian

 Bible-believing Christians do not have the option of ignoring the stern warnings about homosexuality.
 But we can, like Jesus, be motivated by love in our contacts with people who are living in that life-style.
 It is the loving thing to do to share Christ with them and to be honest with them about what the Bible says.
 Compassion and assistance should be extended to them and to their families.
 We should pray for them.
 Our sins have been forgiven.
 Theirs may be also if they turn to Christ.

 See also the excellent article by Albert Mohler: